-A nurse who decides to travel nursing with family and works in different states or even countries might be nervous about bringing her family and pets along with her.
+A nurse who decides to travel to nursing with family and works in different states or even countries might be nervous about bringing her family and pets along with her.
 The idea of trying to manage the needs of your children, the household, and pets while working in unfamiliar locations and circumstances can seem overwhelming at first glance.

 However, there are many ways to travel nursing with family and pets so that you don’t have to choose between one or the other.
 Here are some helpful tips to help make it easier for everyone involved.